romses/Datenzwerg/docs/index.en.md

 In our tests, a Datenzwerg seems to last between three to four days on a single charge of our 18650 LiPos that range from 1600mAh to 2800 mAh.
 This obviously depends on the cell capacity but also temperature and other environmental factors.

+### Why are the measured temperatures that high during the day?

+We need to put the gnomes into direct sunlight in order to be able to measure UV index.
+We tried to get enough airflow inside the gnome body, but sadly the material itself radiates off heat a lot.
+As such, the temperature readings are distorted under direct sun light.

 ### Where can I find the data?

 Each Datenzwerg sends its data to a central self-hosted InfluxDB instance.
 The data is then visualized using Grafana.
 You can find the Grafana dashboards [here](https://grafana.datagnome.de/).